-Radioactive gaseous effluents from Turkey Point Units 3 and 4 are released through four monitored release points; a common plant vent via a stack above the Containment Building (~200 ft.), the Unit 3 spent fuel pit vent (~110 ft.), and the condenser air ejector vents (~51 ft.) from each unit.
+Radioactive gaseous effluents from Turkey Point Units 3 and 4 are released through two monitored release points; a common plant vent via a stack above the Containment Building (~200 ft.) and the Unit 3 spent fuel pit vent (~110 ft.).
 Unmonitored radioactive airborne releases can also occur from the secondary steam systems of each unit if primary to secondary leakage is occurring.
 Accounting for the quantity of these unmonitored airborne releases, during periods of primary to secondary leakage, are performed using approved plant procedures and the most accurate means available.
 The effluent sources (refer to Figure 3-1) for each release point are tabulated in Table 3-1.
 The airborne releases from all these sources are treated as a mixed mode release from a single location for dose calculational purposes.
 They are considered a release from a single location due to their close proximity to one another relative to the distance to the site boundary.